Andy Devine: Career

-Devine had an ambition to act, so after college, he went to Hollywood, where he worked as a lifeguard at Venice Beach, in easy distance of the studios.
-While filming Doctor Bull at Fox Studios in 1933, he met Dorothy House (1915–2000).
-They were married on October 28, 1933, in Las Vegas, Nevada, and remained united until his death, on February 18, 1977.
-They had two children, Timothy Andrew (Tad) Devine and Dennis Patrick Gabriel Devine.
+Devine had an ambition to act, so after college, he went to Hollywood, where he worked as a lifeguard at Venice Beach.

 His peculiar wheezy voice was first thought likely to prevent him from moving to the talkies, but instead, it became his trademark.
 Devine claimed that his distinctive voice resulted from a childhood accident in which he fell while running with a curtain rod in his mouth at the Beale Hotel in Kingman, causing the rod to pierce the roof of his mouth.
 When he was able to speak again, he had a labored, scratchy, duo-tone voice.
 A biographer, however, indicated that this was one of several stories Devine fabricated about his voice.
-His son Tad related in an interview for Encore Westerns Channel (Jim Beaver, reporting from the 2007 Newport Beach Film Festival) that there indeed had been an accident, but he was uncertain if it caused his father's unusual voice.
-When asked if he had strange nodes on his vocal cords, Devine replied, "I've got the same nodes as Bing Crosby, but his are in tune."

-Devine first attempted stand-up comedy, as he was part of a Vegas act called Three Fat Guys, along with David Arvedon and Jackie Gleason.
-They had back-and-forth banter on stage revolving around second-rate jokes, which did not get much reaction from the audience.
-After Devine and Gleason left the act, Devine appeared in more than 400 films and shared with Walter Brennan, another character actor, the rare ability to move with ease from B-movie Westerns to feature films.
-His notable roles included Cookie, Roy Rogers' sidekick, in 10 films; a role in Romeo and Juliet (1936), and Danny in A Star Is Born (1937).
+Devine appeared in more than 400 films and shared with Walter Brennan, another character actor, the rare ability to move with ease from B-movie Westerns to mainstream feature films.
+His notable roles included Cookie, Roy Rogers's sidekick, in 10 films; a role in Romeo and Juliet (1936), and Danny in A Star Is Born (1937).
 He appeared in several films with John Wayne, including Stagecoach (1939), Island in the Sky (1953), and The Man Who Shot Liberty Valance (1962).

-He was a long-time contract player with Universal, which in 1939 paired him with Richard Arlen for a series of fast-paced B-pictures (usually loaded with stock footage) that mixed action and comedy; they made 14 over a two-year period.
-When Arlen left in 1941, the series continued for another two years, teaming Devine with various actors, often Leo Carrillo.